-Optocap, a company of Alter Technology Group, offers a full range of contract precision assembly processes for semiconductor devices.
+Optocap, offers a full range of contract precision assembly processes for semiconductor devices.
 Optocap’s assembly process know-how enables reduced costs and reduced time to market for our customers.

 Wafer Sawing is the process of singulating the wafer into individual die ready for subsequent assembly.

 Optocap has the capability for Wafer saw of substrates up to 8” diameter.
 When dicing of substrates of 12” diameter is required then Optocap can process 12” substrates into smaller segments prior to dicing.

 For many System-in-Package (SiP) applications a very thin semiconductor die is required in order to meet the demanding package form factor requirements.
 Optocap has experience of mounting and dicing thin wafers down to 100um in thickness.
 Working closely with our partner companies Optocap can also offer Backgrind services and dice before Backgrind processes to singulate die down to as little as 50um thick.
 In addition to handling very thin die Optocap can also dice substrates up to 1mm thick.

 Optocap has experience in wafer dicing a wide variety of substrates including Si, Multi-Project Wafers (MPW), GaAs, GaN, FR4, Glass, Ceramics and Laminates.
 Different dicing blade thickness and materials are used depending on the substrate material and thickness.